CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 There should be a firewall cadastre that meets at least the following requirements:

-* In the cadastre all bulkheads are to be included, so pure cable bulkheads, pipe bulkheads, combination fumigants etc.
+* In the cadastre, all bulkheads are to be included, that is, pure cable ducts, pipe bulkheads, combination bulkheads, etc.
 * Each firewall in the building or in the property must be managed individually in the cadastre.
-(The inclusion of bulkheads in the cadastre may be omitted for bulkheads whose failure demonstrably has no adverse effect on the IT operation of the building or property.)
+(The inclusion of bulkheads in the cadastre may be omitted for such bulkheads, the failure of which has been shown to have no adverse effect on the IT operation of the building or property.)
 * Each firewall is listed in the cadastre under an individual unique identification.
 This identification must be affixed in the immediate vicinity of the relevant bulkhead (as far as possible on both sides) in a legible manner.
 * In the cadastre for each bulkhead individually the proof of at least annual visual inspection with the resulting findings is to lead.
 * In the cadastre are for Schotts, which are already installed at the time of the creation of the cadastre, all available information structured, so at least: